Izaan17/GenScripts/README.md

-# General Purpose Scripts Made in Python
+# 🐍 General Purpose Python Scripts
 A collection of versatile Python scripts designed to simplify everyday tasks.
-Made for CMDBaker but can be used reguarly.
+Made for CMDBaker but can be used without it.

 ## Table of Contents
 - [Installation](#-installation)